Dumping out the loot sack: More rules and tools for GURPS Dungeon Fantasy thieves

 My personal (minor) beef with Perfect Balance isn’t so much its high cost.
 Rather, I’m not fond of its triple set of bonuses: no die roll (effective infinite bonus) for most cases, +6 for wet/slippery/unstable surfaces, +4 to maintain footing in combat.

 That “no die roll” bit is just trouble.
-What if the surface underfoot is fine, but my thief is plagued by illness or poison that inflicts a -5 on balance?
+What if the surface underfoot is fine (no penalty), but my thief is plagued by illness or poison that inflicts a -5 on balance?
 What’s the success roll for “no die roll, with a -5 penalty”?
+And what if “unstable surface” (+6 bonus) and “maintain footing in combat” (+4 bonus) are both in play?
+No idea how that’s supposed to work.

 Bah.
 Replace “no die roll” with an actual, usable modifier, I say, like a big +8.
 The +4 bonus to resist combat knockdown, etc., can remain as it is.* Delete mention of the in-between +6 bonus for wet or other surfaces; just apply normal penalties for the surface as needed.
-(A difficult surface might generically inflict a -2 penalty on balance, neatly turning that +8 bonus into the text’s +6 bonus – but penalties may vary, as under the “…With Spikes” rule from DF 2: Dungeons p.
-7. So let’s just drop that explicit +6.)
+(A difficult surface might generically inflict a -2 penalty on balance, neatly turning the general +8 bonus into the text’s +6 bonus โ but penalties may vary, as under the “โฆWith Spikes” rule from DF 2: Dungeons p.
+7. So let’s just drop the needless complication of that explicit +6.)

-*This +8/+4 pair meshes nicely with way-back-to-3e house rules: Use any total balance bonus from techniques, traits, etc. for rolls to maintain footing, as always – but halve the total bonus if the character is knocked off its feet, as with knockback.
+*This +8/+4 pair meshes nicely with way-back-to-3e house rules: Use the total bonus to balance from techniques, traits, etc. for rolls to maintain footing, as always โ but halve the total bonus if the character is knocked off its feet, as with knockback.
 I still like this as general practice.

 Along those lines, I suggested the following as one way a GM could re-engineer the components of Perfect Balance to net a perfectly balanced 15 points:

-Add the No Nuisance Rolls perk [1] from Power-Ups 2: Perks p.
+- Add the No Nuisance Rolls perk [1] from Power-Ups 2: Perks p.
 16 for feats of balance, allowing automatic success when the roll would be 16+.
-That means “no die roll needed” for most situations.
+That will mean “no die roll needed” for high-DX thieves in most situations.

 It all makes for a neat 15 points.
 I think I like it.
 (How about you?
 Got your own recipe for a reconstructed Perfect Balance?)